prometheuxresearch/docs/docs/learn/vadalog/10-sql-integration.md

 ✅ **Automatic parallelization and optimization** across distributed compute resources
 ✅ **Seamless integration** with Vadalog rules and reasoning

-This hybrid approach lets you use the best tool for each task: SQL for data manipulation and Vadalog for logical reasoning.
+This hybrid approach combines the strengths of both paradigms: use SQL when you need its familiar syntax and expressive power, and use Vadalog for recursion, reasoning, and complex logical rules.